 Sri Lanka has ratified all 7 ILO conventions required by GSP+ and has additionally ratified three of the four ILO priority conventions.
 This also includes the convention on the rights of migrant workers, which is of particular importance in light of the country's labour shortages.
 Over the reporting period, Sri Lanka made significant progress in eliminating child labour, which was reduced to 1% of the children population.
 Challenges remain in effectively implementing the conventions on the elimination of discrimination due to the absence of a sound anti-discrimination law.
 This also relates to the position of women in the labour market, who remain underrepresented and are often paid less.
 The Decent Work Country Programme offers the opportunity to strengthen trade union rights.
 Currently, there are still reports of cases of anti-union discrimination and unfair union practices.
 Additionally, the ILO reports complications in inspecting labour rights in Sri Lanka's Free Trade Zones.

 Sri Lanka has ratified all conventions covered by GSP+ and is committed to the related obligations.
 Furthermore, Sri Lanka has ratified the Kigali Amendment to the Montreal Protocol and the Paris Agreement.
 Some challenges with the effective implementation of the convention remain.
 Sri Lanka is an important regional advocate against poaching but the country's domestic policies to effectively implement the convention on wildlife trafficking (CITES) remain insufficient.
-Furthermore, Sri Lanka has strong regulations on hazardous waste and currently no facilities for its disposal.
+Furthermore, Sri Lanka has strong regulations on hazardous waste but currently no facilities for its disposal.

 Sri Lanka shows strong commitment in tackling challenges related to corruption and introduced an Anti-corruption Strategy for the period 2019-2023, which inter alia includes an asset declaration system and the appointment of integrity officers.
 Likewise, Sri Lanka remains committed to the principles covered by the conventions on drug use and trafficking and was able to confiscate substantial amounts of illegal drugs which mainly originated from India and Pakistan.
 In addition, the government has put in place prevention and rehabilitation programmes to prevent abuse and provide treatment.
 This is of particular importance given Sri Lanka's increasing drug problem.
 In the public debate there are repeated calls for an implementation of the death penalty for drug trafficking which are strongly condemned by the UN Office on Drugs and Crime and the EU.